dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

   Variable names can contain alphanumeric characters and underscores, but no special characters.
 They also cannot be keywords.

-## Syntax cheat sheet
+# Syntax cheat sheet
+## Semicolons
-1. Every statement is ended by a semicolon
+  Every statement is ended by a semicolon
    ```csharp
    Console.WriteLine("there is a ';' at the end of this statement");
    ```
+## Comments
-1. You can make comments by using 2 slashes
+  You can make comments by using 2 slashes
    ```csharp
    // this is a comment is C#
    ```
+## Case sensitive
-1. C# is case sensitive!
+  C# is case sensitive!
 For example, a variable "cat" is completely different from a variable "CAT".
     ```csharp
     var cat = "meow";
     var CAT = "rawr";
     ```

-1. Arithmetic operators
+## Arithmetic Operators
    These are probably familiar to you!
    | symbol | what it does |
    | --- | ------ |